emericg/SmartServoFramework/gui/README.md

 SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily tweak their settings!

 **Features:**
-* Works with Dynamixel and HerkuleX devices
+* Works with virtually any Dynamixel and HerkuleX devices!
 * Works on Linux, macOS and Windows
 * Works with any number of serial ports, each on its own protocol (dxl v1/v2 or hkx)
 * Visualize and change every servo registers